Organic Sweet Siberian Watermelon, 1898 Heirloom $3.25 $3.75

-The Seed Savers Exchange - A Russian variety first offered by Peter Henderson & Co. in 1898.
-Obtained from the SSE member Glenn Drowns who introduced it into the Seed Savers Exchange in 1987.
-Green oblong watermelons weigh about 10 pounds.
-The flesh is very sweet, juicy, and apricot-colored.
-Characteristics: Organic Oblong fruits grow to 10 pounds Apricot-orange flesh Very sweet and juicy 80-85 days This variety will grow well in most regions of the United States.
-25 seeds Instructions - Sow seeds outdoors in 12" diameter hills after danger of frost has passed and soil has warmed.
+Not available for the 2024 Season The Seed Savers Exchange - In the early 1900s Chelsea, Iowa was famous for melons grown on the sandy hills north of town.
+Farmers would fill their horse-drawn “triple box” wagons in the field, haul them to town, and sell the melons right from the wagons.
+Today SSE member Marvin Kucera is the only person growing this watermelon in Chelsea.
+Sweet, pink-fleshed, 15-20 pound fruits with white seeds will keep for several weeks once picked.
+80-90 days.
+Characteristics: Organic Round fruits grow to 15-20 pounds Pink flesh with white seeds Sweet and keeps well once picked 25 seeds This variety will grow well in most regions of the United States.
+Instructions - Sow seeds outdoors in 12" diameter hills after danger of frost has passed and soil has warmed.
 Space hills 8' apart in all directions.
 Seeds will germinate in 4-10 days.
 Can also be started indoors 4 weeks before transplanting out.
 Watermelons love heat and prefer sandy or light-textured soils.
 Plant 1/2" deep Hill 6-8 seeds together Thin to 3-4 plants Firefly Farm & Mercantile may substitute suppliers based on availability

 The Seed Savers Exchange - This variety has been grown for centuries and used to make preserves, pickles, and "sweetmeats."
 It is possible that the watermelon originated in Africa and that it was cultivated in the Nile Valley as early as the 2nd millennium BCE and is mentioned in the Bible.
 Later the watermelon was brought to India and China before being brought to Europe.
 It was brought to North America by European colonists and African slaves.
 Characteristics: Red seeds and striped green rinds Extremely drought tolerant Fruits can be stored for up to 1 year Hard, tasteless white flesh 25 seeds This variety will grow well in most regions of the United States.
 Instructions - Sow seeds outdoors in 12" diameter hills after danger of frost has passed and soil has warmed.
 Space hills 8' apart in all directions.
 Seeds will germinate in 4-10 days.
 Can also be started indoors 4 weeks before transplanting out.
 Watermelons love heat and prefer sandy or light-textured soils.
 Plant 1/2" deep Hill 6-8 seeds together Thin to 3-4 plants Firefly Farm & Mercantile may substitute suppliers based on availability